 We previously had a repurchase program in which we sold an investment security at a specified price and agreed to repurchase that security at another specified price at a later date.
-In 2017, we repaid \$75 million, the entire amount due at maturity related to these repurchase agreements.
-See note 12 in our consolidated financial statements under "Item 8-Financial Statements and Supplementary Data" for additional information related to our repurchase program.
+In 2017, we repaid \$75 million, the entire amount due at maturity related to this repurchase agreement.